basti79/monitoring2mqtt/README.md

 The checks are currently executed one after another and the results are published into the MQTT broker running on localhost.

-There is curently no lock file, so be careful when running this via cron.